-- providing appropriate care for pupils or staff who are ill or sustain and injury - recording all accidents centrally in the School MIS / the accident book (to be found in the medical room).
+- recording all accidents centrally in the School MIS / the accident book (to be found in the medical room).
 They are then passed to the school secretary who will make a copy for individual pupil files. - in the event of any injury to the head, however minor, ensuring that a note from the office is sent home to parents/guardians and a copy placed in the pupil's file.
-Please refer also to Appendix 8 regarding head injuries - in the event of any accident or administration of first aid involving a pupil in the school, ensuring that written or electronic communication is sent home to parents/guardians and a copy placed in the pupil's file. - making arrangements with parents/guardians to collect children and take them home if they are deemed too unwell to continue the school day - informing the Lead First Aider of all incidents where first aid has been administered.
+Please refer also to Appendix 8 regarding head injuries - in the event of any accident or administration of first aid involving a pupil in EYFS, ensuring that written or electronic communication is sent home to parents/guardians and a copy placed in the pupil's file. - making arrangements with parents/guardians to collect children and take them home if they are deemed too unwell to continue the school day - informing the Lead First Aider of all incidents where first aid has been administered.